-GKC [138] is a resolution prover optimized for search in large knowledge bases.
-It is used as a foundation (GK Core) for building a common-sense reasoner GK.
-In particular, GK can handle inconsistencies and perform probabilistic and nonmonotonic reasoning, see [139].
-We envision natural language question answering systems as the main potential application for these specialized methods.

-The WASM version of the previous GKC 0.6 is used as the prover engine in the educational ;A HREF="http://logictools.org";http://logictools.org;/A; system.
-It can read and output proofs in the TPTP, simplified TPTP and JSON format, the latter compatible with JSON-LD, see [140].
+GKC is used as a foundation (GK Core) for building a common-sense reasoner GK.
+In particular, GK can handle inconsistencies and perform probabilistic and nonmonotonic reasoning, see 140, 141.
+We are working on a natural language question answering system and envision NLP question answering as the main potential application for these specialized methods.
+The WASM version of the previous GKC 0.6 is used as the prover engine in the educational http://logictools.org system.
+It can read and output proofs in the TPTP, simplified TPTP and JSON format, the latter compatible with JSON-LD, see 142.